October 31, 2019

-Fret not if your website is suddenly not available.
+If your website is suddenly not available, that doesn’t mean you should start panicking.
 One of the most common causes is incorrect DNS records.
 In this tutorial, we’ll be discussing how to check the A record of your DNS and whether or not they’re correctly pointing to your hosting provider.
 So, you can get your website back in no time!

 An A record is your domain’s IP address.
 It is used to resolve your domain name to the host server.
 Therefore, the browser can retrieve your database and display your website content whenever you visit your domain.
 So, it’s important to make sure your domain has the same IP address as the one provided by the hosting company.